bonn0062/GSoD/absolute_beginners.rst

 (We shorten "numpy" to "np" in order to save time and also to keep code standardized so that anyone working with your code can easily understand and run it.)

-What’s the difference between a Python List and a NumPy array?
+What’s the difference between a Python list and a NumPy array?
 --------------------------------------------------------------

 NumPy gives you an enormous range of fast and efficient numerically-related options.
 While a Python list can contain different data types within a single list, all of the elements in a NumPy array should be homogenous.
 The mathematical operations that are meant to be performed on arrays wouldn't be possible if the arrays weren't homogenous.